nitin798563/Project-Migration-Summary/README.md

 - **Why**: These files are only for Vite.
 Next.js uses its own system and does **not need them**.

 - **Result**: Clean project structure for Next.js.
+- merge code of index.html and app.tsx into layout.tsx and Providers.tsx(Components)

 ---